svgeesus/EuroMPE/Duophonic/calibration.md

 Two stages: analog coarse tune (manual oscilator tuning to a fixed pitch) then digital fine tune and linearization (measuring frequency per-oscillator at a range of voltages, for linearity and for oscillator range).

 Output the same voltage (frequency calculated for the given CV, e.g. for 440Hz) on both  pitch channels.
 Use FreqMeasure library to provide a frequency input, showing the frequency on the LCD screen.
 This allows each oscilator to be tuned the same.
+Use the LEDs to visually inndicate high or low (y color) and closeness to exact tuning (slower pulsing means closed to exact).

+Once in tune, run a frequency sweep measuring at least 30 steps and calculating a correction factor to account for slope inaccuracy (not exactly 1V/oct) and high frequency droop.
+Optionally, log the temperature at which tuning was done.

 [FreqMeasureMulti](https://github.com/PaulStoffregen/FreqMeasureMulti) can measure multiple inputs simultaneously, providing the option to calibrate both voice channels at the same time.
+It is best for lower frequencies, 0.1Hz to 1kHz.
+Available pins 0-9,22-25,28,29,33,36,37,42-47, 48-50(dups),51, 52-53 (dups), 54.

+[FreqCountMany](https://github.com/PaulStoffregen/FreqCountMany) also measures multiple inputs,best for 1kHz and up.
+Available pins 6, 9, 10, 11, 12, 13, 14, 15, 18, 19.

 Current [panel](./Panel.md) has per-voice tuning inputs.